-Mertensia Park We've Got It and Want to Keep It We've Got It and Want to Get Rid of It We Don't Have It, and We Want It We Don't Have It, and We Don't Want It General Comments the Sledding "hill" is phenomenal Littering Need Trash receptacle nearby Pavillion?
-Mulch on Creek Trail Hiking Trails Improved access for sledding Parking and Safety are concerns Hiking Trails.
-Make them more official and maintained Bike Trails Buy the rest of Keyes property for the park Flashing crosswalk The Town is seeking to acquire additional land from the neighbor to the north.
+Mertensia Park We've Got It and Want to Get Rid of It We Don't Have It, and We Want It We Don't Have It, and We Don't Want It General Comments Littering nearby Pavillion?
+Mulch on Creek Trail Improved access for sledding Parking and Safety are concerns Bike Trails Buy the rest of Keyes property for the park Flashing crosswalk The Town is seeking to acquire additional land from the neighbor to the north.
 Hopefully, by the time this document is ready for adoption that acquisition will occur.
 Expand Playground There is talk about constructing a pavilion which should be included in the list of improvements.
 Additional parking will be necessary as part of any such construction.
 One area might be south of the basketball court and west of the entrance road.
-Trail Activities like historical signs or information along the trail Splash Pad Fairy Trail The parcel of land west of Mud Creek and between the park and the Victor town line is being considered for a Conservation Easement to Genesee Land Trust.
-There could be a link (pedestrian bridge) crossing to Mertensia Park.
+Trail Activities like historical signs or information along the trail The parcel of land west of Mud Creek and between the park and the Victor town line is being considered for a Conservation Easement to Genesee Land Trust.
+There could be a link (pedestrian bridge) crossing to Mertensia Park. to Get Rid of It We've Got It and Want to Get Rid of It Need Trash receptacle nearby Improved access for sledding Bike Trails Flashing crosswalk Expand Playground Trail Activities like historical signs or information along the trail We've Got It and Want to Get Rid of It Need Trash receptacle nearby Improved access for sledding Bike Trails Flashing crosswalk Expand Playground Trail Activities like historical signs or information along the trail Splash Pad

 Mertensia Park

 We've Got It and Want to Keep It We've Got It and Want to Get Rid of It We Don't Have It, and We Want It We Don't Have It, and We Don't Want It General Comments

 Fitness Trails

 More Kids Sports

 Improved Mud Creek Trail

 Some sort of safety plan for sledding hill.
 Many people standing on guard rail.

 Extend Mertensia Sidewalk to Route 96

 More Parking for the bike trail

 Changing station in public bathroom at park lodge

 Interactive Trails (Fairy/Art)

 Splash Pad

-More Activities at lodge after school
+More Activities at

+lodge after school

 Disc swings

-Mertensia Park We've Got It and War to Keep It nt We've Got It and Want to Get Rid of It We Don't Have It, and We Want It We Don't Have It, and We Don't Want It General Comments Need more security and/or law enforcement patrolling.
+Mertensia Park We've Got It and to Keep It Want We've Got It and Want to Get Rid of It We Don't Have It, and We Want It We Don't Have It, and We Don't Want It General Comments Need more security and/or law enforcement patrolling.
 Finding signs of overnight activity - litter, liquor bottles.
 It's a lot better the last couple years Dog Park - seeing people early morning running dogs in field area.
 Meetup groups at parks to meet people with common interests